vtluug/docker-manifests/hokieprivacy/README.md

 Make sure you have access to the hokieprivacy repo on sczi.

-Run `git submodule init && git submodule update`.

-Clone `ssh://git@sczi.vtluug.org:8000/hokieprivacy` to `docker-hugo/site`.
+Clone `ssh://git@sczi.vtluug.org:9000/hokieprivacy` to the folder `site`.

 ## Running it

 Run `docker-compose up -d` as papatux.
+(This automatically builds the image)

+### Site content changes

+The site needs to be rebuilt each time the content changes:
+* Run `docker-compose build`
+* Run `docker-compose up --force-recreate -d`